>

 This ballad is a bitter comment on the wars against Napoleon.
 Then, as now, the chief export of Ireland was its young men, who had to starve at home or become soldiers of fortune.
 The recruiting sergeant was a dreaded figure in those days, for if you accepted his shilling for a drink, you could be legally pressed into the army.

-Timothy Walsh of Devonport, Devon sang My Son Tim in a BBC recording made by Cyril Tawney on the anthology A Soldier’s Life for Me (The Folk Songs of Britain Volume 8; Caedmon 1961; Topic 1970).
+Timothy Walsh of Devonport, Devon sang My Son Tim on 5 April 1960 in the BBC recording 26310 made by Cyril Tawney.
+Ths recording was published on the anthology A Soldier’s Life for Me (The Folk Songs of Britain Volume 8; Caedmon 1961; Topic 1970).
 The album’s notes commented:

 This powerful anti-war piece exists in many variants—all of them striking and memorable.
 It dates from the Napoleonic wars when thousands of young Irishmen became cannon fodder in the long struggle between the English and the French.
 It is best known as Mrs McGrath.
 Around the time of World War I, it was the most popular marching song of the Irish Volunteers.

-Tim Hart and Maddy Prior recorded this song as My Son John in 1969 for their second duo album Folk Songs of Old England Vol. 2.
+Tim Hart and Maddy Prior recorded My Son John in 1969 for their second duo album Folk Songs of Old England Vol. 2.
 They noted:

 Fred Hamer collected this song in Bedfordshire from the singing of David Parrott [VWML FS/S335869] [Garners Gay].
 A father and his disabled son are before a naval surgeon who is trying to cheat him of his disablement pension by claiming that he was careless to stand in the way of the cannon ball which shot his legs off.